-- 4.6 Under the then JPS, an overseas company must give its members reasonable written notice of general meetings16.
-Under Irish law, notice of the company's AGM or an extraordinary general meeting ("EGM") for the passing of a special resolution must be given by at least 21 days before the day of the general meetings. - 4.7 In determining the "reasonableness" of the notice period for general meetings, the Exchange will take into consideration (i) the provisions under the HKCO as from time to time in force as applicable to the Hong Kong incorporated companies17; (ii) the shareholding structure of the company; and (iii) facts and circumstances that are specific to the company and the transaction.(Deleted in January 2022)
+- 4.6 Under the then JPS, an overseas company must give its members reasonable written notice of general meetings.
+Under Irish law, notice of the company's AGM or an extraordinary general meeting ("EGM") for the passing of a special resolution must be given by at least 21 days before the day of the general meetings. - 4.7 (Deleted in January 2022)

-4.8 We are of the view that the requirement of at least 21 days' written notice for convening AGM or EGM under Irish law is comparable with the then_JPS requirement.
+4.8 We are of the view that the requirement of at least 21 days' written notice for convening AGM or EGM under Irish law is comparable with the then JPS requirement.